-• if less than the full amount of the required refund, will be deducted from the amount of refund owed to the Plan.
+- equal the amount of the required refund, or - if less than the full amount of the required refund, will be deducted from the amount of refund owed to the Plan.

 The Plan may have other rights in addition to the right to reallocate overpaid amounts and other enumerated rights, including the right to commence a legal action.